 However, if prior to the rollover you farmed the land for 10 years and rented it for 20 years to a lessee who was not your child, CRA would not consider it to have been used principally in the business of farming.

-Another factor that will determine if the land is eligible for the capital gains exemption is whether or not the land in question meets the definition of “qualified farm property.”
+Another factor that will determine if the land is eligible for the $1,00,000 lifetime capital gains exemption is whether the land in question meets the definition of “qualified farm property.”

 Real property, such as land and buildings, meets the definition only if it is used to carry on a farming business in Canada by one of the following:

-If you meet either of these tests, you can rent your land for as long as you want and still qualify for the capital gains exemption.
+If you meet the requirements of either of these tests, you can rent your land for as long as you want and you may still qualify for the capital gains exemption.

 5-Year Test

-If you bought or entered into an agreement to buy your property before June 18, 1987, it will be considered qualified farm property if you, your spouse, child or parent (or the other entities mentioned above) used the property principally in the business of farming in Canada either in the year you disposed of it or for at least 5 years during which it was owned by any of these individuals.
+If you bought or entered into an agreement to buy your property before June 18, 1987, it may be considered qualified farm property if you or any of the entities mentioned above used the property principally in the business of farming in Canada either in the year you disposed of it or for at least five years during which it was owned by any of these individuals.

 2-Year Gross Revenue Test

-In addition, during at least 2 years while the property was so owned, that person must have been actively engaged in farming on a regular and ongoing basis and his/her gross income from the farm business was larger than his/her income from all other sources.
+During at least two years while the property was owned by you or any of the above-mentioned parties, that individual must have been actively engaged in farming on a regular and ongoing basis, and his/her gross income from the farm business should have been greater than all other sources combined.

 One situation the Income Tax Rulings Directorate reviewed involved a woman whose father owned land that he had farmed on a full-time basis until the time he ceased farming.